tide-foundation/Tide-h4x2/README.md

 set PRISM_VAL=67890
 dotnet run --urls=http://localhost:7001
 ````
-Much like the ORKs that are running in the cloud, both of these local ORKs have:
+Much like the ORKs that are running in the cloud, both of these your ORKs have:
 1. Different visibilities
 2. Different PRISM values

 To test this, navigate to http://localhost:6001/prizeKey.
 Notice how a value appears.
-In contrast, navigating to http://localhost:7001/prizeKey will show nothing, as the environment variable ISPUBLIC set to false.
+In contrast, navigating to http://localhost:7001/prizeKey will show nothing, as the environment variable ISPUBLIC in the terminal set to false.

 ***NOTE: The reason we set one ORK to public is to show that even if one ORK is compromised, the user's key is still secure.***

 ### Static Web Page
-Navigate to where you cloned the repo, then:
 ````
 cd Tide-h4x2\h4x2-front\js
 ````